ytwguru/client/README.md

 Build a full-scale static javascript application using a modern javascript toolchain.
 The goal for this is to demonstrate a modern workflow with minimal tooling and the abiity to retain things like page-specific meta data for search engines and social media bots.

 #### 1. Start your project
 We're going to use [npm](https://www.npmjs.com) to manage dependencies.
-Chances are they are installed already but you can check by running the following commands in your terminal:
+Run the following commands in your terminal to verify you have these two installed.
+If not, a decent tutorial on how to install both lives [here](https://docs.npmjs.com/getting-started/installing-node).

 ```
 node -v
 npm -v
 ```

-A decent tutorial on how to install both lives [here](https://docs.npmjs.com/getting-started/installing-node).

-If you have both installed, open up your terminal and navigate to your project folder and type `npm init` at the prompt.
+Open up your terminal and navigate to your project folder and type `npm init` at the prompt.
 Here is where you'll define basic information about your project (Name, description, author, ...).

 #### 2. Install dependencies

-Once npm knows your project details it can take care of all it's dependencies.
-Lets go ahead and install everything we are going to need today.
+Lets install everything we are going to need.
 Copy and paste the following into your terminal window.
 ```
 npm i -D babel-core babel-loader babel-plugin-transform-decorators-legacy babel-preset-es2015 babel-preset-react babel-preset-stage-0 better-npm-run can-use-dom clean-webpack-plugin history jsx-control-statements react react-dom react-helmet react-router react-router-redux redux redux-devtools redux-devtools-dock-monitor redux-devtools-log-monitor redux-logger scroll-behavior standard standard-loader static-site-generator-webpack-plugin webpack webpack-dev-server
 ```

 #### 3. Project Scripts
-Open up `package.json` and place the following json blob anywhere you like.
+Open up `package.json` and place the following json anywhere.
 ```json
 "betterScripts": {
   "start-dev": {